SteliosZ1312/patrec_project/README.md

-# Project Title: Results Reproduction and Extension for Union of Manifolds Hypothesis
+# Results Reproduction and Extension for Union of Manifolds Hypothesis

 ## Introduction